swimos/swimos-docs/src/_backend/recon.md

 #### Fabric Attributes

-A name should be specified when defining a fabric attribute, such as "yourspace":
+A name should be specified when defining a fabric attribute, such as "yourspace".
+Again, **this has to match the name specified under `@web` with the `space` field**:

 ```
 yourspace: @fabric {